Understanding Feline Hypertension: Definition and Prevalence

 Keep in mind, sometimes the cause of high blood pressure isn’t clear at all – that’s called idiopathic hypertension and it means that even after a full examination and testing, your vet can’t pinpoint a specific reason for the increase in blood pressure.
 Nonetheless, identifying the causes of high blood pressure is imperative, as it helps guide effective treatment and maintenance plans for your cat’s long-term health.

 So the next time you’re cuddling with your feline friend, remember that keeping an eye on their general health, weight and staying informed about their medical history can go a long way in preventing potential causes of high blood pressure.
-It is not just about keeping them purring today, but ensuring they’re by your side for years to come.
+It isn’t just about keeping them purring today, but ensuring they’re by your side for years to come.

 Treatment and Management Options for Hypertensive Cats